 Some basic Amazon product listing tips:

-For more, check out WordStream’s Complete Beginner’s Guide to Amazon Advertising and 3 Amazon Seller ‘Tips Of The Trade’ For Small Business.
+For more, check out WordStream’s Complete Beginner’s Guide to Amazon Advertising, How to Get the Amazon Buy Box, and 3 Amazon Seller ‘Tips Of The Trade’ For Small Business.

 According to WorldFirst, it is important to:

 “Spend time and resource understanding Amazon’s ranking factors so your product gets in front of as many customers as possible.
 Make sure you find out the right keywords and descriptors for your product and make use of the additional keywords that Amazon allows you to add to include similar listings.”

 The same applies to eBay and associated ecommerce platforms, all of which rely on a form of crawling, indexing and ranking system, not a million miles away from the more complex examples of search engines deployed by the likes of Bing and Google.

 When you market your products and services online the natural inclination for many businesses is to want to appear for everyone, everywhere, regardless of location, audience or other demographical nuances.

 As a business with a smaller budget you need to maximise the odds in your favour.
 To do this you need to place added emphasis on dominating your niche, your specific audience, the highest lifetime value users/customers that you know about, plus everyone within a certain radius of your physical location.